dmattek/shiny-timecourse-inspector/README.md

 ```

 **Note**
 As of July 2018, *sparcl* has been removed from CRAN.
-If you don't need sparse hierarchical clustering, you can simply comment the line ''library(sparcl)'' in ''server.R'' file or install it from the [archive][https://cran.r-project.org/web/packages/sparcl/index.html].
+If you don't need sparse hierarchical clustering, you can simply comment the line `library(sparcl)` in `server.R` file or install it from the [archive](https://cran.r-project.org/web/packages/sparcl/index.html).

 **Additionally**, a time series analysis package need to be installed from [GitHub](https://github.com/dmattek/tca-package):